JCira-OSU/TSLgui/README.md

 # TSLgui

-A gui frontend for [TSLgenerator](https://github.com/alexorso/tslgenerator/).
+A gui frontend for [TSLgenerator](https://github.com/alexorso/tslgenerator/) written in python.

 ## Installation